Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 In the base game, cards show this by simply displaying the icons as many times as needed.

-In this expansion, however, cards will have **different ways of displaying the "how many" part**.
+In this expansion, however, cards will have **different ways of displaying the "how many" part**: number text, fingers on a hand, dice, or tallying.

-* NUMBER = An actual number + times symbol
-* HAND = The number is shown by counting how many fingers the hand holds up
-* DICE = The number is shown by a die face.
-* ROMAN = The number is shown by roman numerals (or rather "tallying")

 @TODO: EXAMPLE IMAGE